-This paper introduced the DySE execution model of dynamically synthesizing datapaths, presented the DySER architecture for hardware specialization, and evalauted it.
+This paper introduced the DySE execution model of dynamically synthesizing datapaths, presented the DySER architecture for hardware specialization, and evaluated it.
 The basic hardware organization of DySER is a circuit-switched tiled array of heterogeneous computation units which are dynamically specialized by a compiler that uses profiling to map application phases to these blocks.
 DySER effectively adds very general purpose accelerators into a processor pipeline and with its co-designed compiler, the same hardware can target diverse application domains.
 Results from a diverse application suite consisting of the SPEC, PARSEC, and Parboil benchmark suites show impressive results.
-When integrated with a single-issue processor, two DySER blocks, which each occupies approximately the area of a 64KB SRAM, show 1.1X to 10X performance improvements, with up to 70% reduction in energy.
+When integrated with a single-issue processor, two DySER blocks, which each occupies approximately the area of a 64KB SRAM, show 1.1X to 10X performance improvements with up to 70% reduction in energy.
 Furthermore, the approach scalably provides energy-efficient performance as the baseline processor improves.

 Further work is required to understand the effectiveness of the DySE execution model and the DySER architecture.
 First, a detailed compiler design and implementation that builds path-trees in the compiler's intermediate representation (instead of modifying generated code as is currently done) can help generate larger path trees and is required for a practical implementation.
-Further optimizations to consider the impact of loop unrolling, function inlining and techniques to reduce control-flow graph disruptions as a result of slicing are required.
-Our current scheduler implements a simple greedy heuristic and looking at better tech-
+Further optimizations to consider the impact of loop unrolling, function inlining and techniques to reduce control-flow graph disruptions as a result of slicing, and scheduler optimizations should help.
+While the ISA impact should be small, further investigation on other ISAs like x86 ISA which has few general purpose registers is required.
+Finally, dynamically profiling and compilation is an avenue of promising future work.